MercedesTerragno/Buenos-Aires-Airbnb-Analysis/README.md

 ## Results <a name="results"></a>

-The main findings can be found at the post available [here](https://mercedesterragno.medium.com/hosting-in-buenos-aires-how-should-you-set-your-price-bd2eeef59631).
+The main findings can be found at this [medium post](https://mercedesterragno.medium.com/hosting-in-buenos-aires-how-should-you-set-your-price-bd2eeef59631).

 ## Acknowledgements <a name="acknowledgements"></a>